DkXLed/JamBand/README.md

-	-My Band Home button on Member credentials page should display the band name -create photo/video sharing page and section on landing page -band name on landing page needs to display band name
+	-My Band Home button on Member credentials page should display the band name -create photo/video sharing page and section on landing page -band name on landing page needs to display band name -import and export js for chat page
+	-need to add ability to create band (admin rights) -look into noreferer for links